Al Jawhara bint Musaed Al Saud

-Al Jawhara bint Musaed bin Jiluwi Al Saud (الجوهرة بنت مساعد بن جلوي آل سعود Al Jawhara bint Musāʿid bin Jiluwī Āl Suʿūd; 1891–1919) was one of the spouses of Abdulaziz, Emir of Nejd, who later became the first King of Saudi Arabia.
+Al Jawhara bint Musaed bin Jiluwi Al Saud (الجوهرة بنت مساعد بن جلوي آل سعود Al Jawhara bint Musāʿid bin Jiluwī Āl Suʿūd; 1891–1919) was the fourth spouse and one of the 22 consorts of Abdulaziz, Emir of Nejd, who later became the first King of Saudi Arabia.
 She was the mother of King Khalid, Prince Muhammad and Princess Al Anoud.
-King Abdulaziz admitted in 1951 that despite being married many times, Al Jawhara bint Musaed was his only love.
+King Abdulaziz stated in 1951 that despite being married many times, Al Jawhara bint Musaed was his only love.

 Background

 Al Jawhara bint Musaed was from the Al Jiluwis, a cadet branch of the Al Saud.
 The family, Al Jiluwi, are significant for Al Sauds in that they are the descendants of the younger brother of Abdulaziz's grandfather Faisal bin Turki Al Saud, Prince Jiluwi bin Turki, who served as the governor of Unayzah during the reign of Faisal bin Turki.

-Al Jiluwi and Al Sudairi were strong supporters of the Al Saud in the early years of state formation.
+Al Jiluwi and Al Sudairi clans were strong supporters of the Al Saud in the early years of state formation.
 The members of Al Jiluwi family allied themselves with Abdulaziz to eliminate the threat posed by the Al Kabir clan.
-For instance, Abdallah bin Jiluwi served as his deputy commander and helped him in the conquest of the eastern region of Arabia.
+For instance, Abdallah bin Jiluwi served as his deputy commander and helped Al Saud in the conquest of the eastern region of Arabia.
 He served as the governor of the Eastern Province from 1913 to 1938.
 Then, his son, Saud bin Abdullah, served as the governor of this province between 1938 and 1967.
 Next, another son, Abdul Muhsin bin Abdullah, served as the governor of the province from 1967 to 1985 until being replaced by Prince Muhammed bin Fahd.

 Additionally, the members of Al Jiluwi intermarried with the Al Sauds.
 King Faisal, King Fahd, King Abdullah, Prince Sultan and Prince Nayef all married women from the Al Jiluwi clan.

 Early life

 Al Jawhara was born in 1891.
 She was the daughter of Musaed, a nephew of Faisal bin Turki Al Saud.
 Her mother was Hussa bint Abdullah bin Turki Al Turki.
-Al Jawhara's paternal grandparents were Prince Jiluwi bin Turki who was the son of Turki bin Abdullah and Noura bint Ahmed Al Sudairi who was the sister of King Abdulaziz's mother, Sara bint Ahmed Al Sudairi.
+Al Jawhara's paternal grandparents were Prince Jiluwi bin Turki who was the son of Turki bin Abdullah and Noura bint Ahmed Al Sudairi, a sister of King Abdulaziz's mother, Sara bint Ahmed Al Sudairi.

-The full brother of Al Jawhara, Abdulaziz bin Musaed, was the governor of Hail Province.
+Abdulaziz bin Musaed, a full brother of Al Jawhara, was the governor of Ha'il Province.
 One of Abdulaziz bin Musaed's spouses was the sister of King Abdulaziz, Hussa bint Abdul Rahman.
 They had no child.
 The daughter of Abdulaziz bin Musaed, Al Jawhara bint Abdulaziz, was the wife of late Prince Nayef and the mother of Prince Saud and Prince Mohammad, former crown prince of Saudi Arabia.
 Another daughter, Al Anood bint Abdulaziz, was the first wife of King Fahd.